kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 ### Deploy the Application

-1. From the `examples/movies-api` directory, run the following command to build, push, and deploy the application:
+1. From the `movies-rest` directory, run the following command to build, push, and deploy the application:

     ```Shell/Bash
     kyma app push \